"We're being pressured into sex by some trans women": BBC internal debates

 The Guardian reported that staff "are often deeply split on the issue of trans rights" within the BBC.
 The newspaper stated that some BBC London staff made a "pushback" on the article prior to publication.
 The Guardian described the piece as "the subject of debate for some time before it was published" and said it "was subject to extensive back-and-forth editing", as "bosses were acutely aware of the likely reaction to it on social media".
 According to James Kirkup of The Times, BBC staff protested that the article was transphobic, with "some younger BBC journalists" publicly criticising the article.
 At a "next generation editorial group" meeting with BBC executives, young employees spoke in opposition to the article.

-Writing for Vice News, former BBC LGBT correspondent Ben Hunte reported that a meeting was held between Phil Harrold, the head of the BBC director general's office, and around 100 LGBT+ BBC staff on 8 November over concerns about the corporation's LGBT+ policies, including over the article and over the number of resignations by LGBT+ staff in 2021.
+Writing for Vice News, former BBC LGBTQ correspondent Ben Hunte reported that a meeting was held between Phil Harrold, the head of the BBC director general's office, and around 100 LGBTQ BBC staff on 8 November over concerns about the corporation's LGBTQ policies, including over the article and over the number of resignations by LGBTQ staff in 2021.
 Hunte quoted one employee as saying, "People are getting to the point where they're asking—am I working for the bad guys?"
-In a meeting between BBC senior executives and BBC Pride leaked to i, head of news Fran Unsworth said that the BBC should have "thought harder about" the article and agreed that it would have been better handled by an LGBT correspondent.
+In a meeting between BBC senior executives and BBC Pride leaked to i, head of news Fran Unsworth said that the BBC should have "thought harder about" the article and agreed that it would have been better handled by an LGBTQ correspondent.
 Hunte had left the BBC earlier in the year and not been replaced.
 During the meeting, Director-General Tim Davie responded to weeks of criticism over the BBC's coverage of trans people, including the Lowbridge article, saying "it is a serious issue if the BBC is perceived as transphobic."